-Bachelor of Science in Nursing Program Administered by: Patricia Brooks, M.S., Director
+Bachelor of Science in Nursing Program

-The Bachelor of Science in Nursing program is designed to enable registered nurses employed on a full- or part-time basis to obtain a baccalaureate degree in nursing.
-The focus of the program is the professional-nurse generalist who is skilled in the use of interpersonal and leadership techniques, as well as in the nursing process and its full utilization.
-The Bachelor of Science in Nursing program is accredited by the Southern Association of Colleges and Schools.
-Because it is a new program, accreditation by the National League of Nurses will be sought by the University at a later date.
+The Bachelor of Science in Nursing Program (hereafter referred to as the BSN Program) is designed to enable registered nurses who are employed on a full-time or part-time basis to complete a baccalaureate degree in nursing.
+The program is designed specifically for the professional nurse-generalist who is skilled in the use of interpersonal and leadership techniques, in principles of research, and in the utilization of the nursing process in various health-care settings.